kyegomez/swarms/docs/swarms/framework_structure.md

 ### Summary

-The `MixtureOfAgents` framework is designed to facilitate complex multi-agent interactions through a structured and layered approach.
+The `swarms` framework is designed to facilitate complex multi-agent interactions through a structured and layered approach.
 By leveraging foundational components like models, tools, and memory, individual agents are empowered to perform specialized tasks.
 These agents are then coordinated within swarms to achieve collective goals, and swarms are managed within high-level structs to orchestrate sophisticated workflows.

-This hierarchical design ensures scalability, flexibility, and robustness, making the `MixtureOfAgents` framework a powerful tool for various applications in AI, data analysis, optimization, and beyond.
+This hierarchical design ensures scalability, flexibility, and robustness, making the `swarms` framework a powerful tool for various applications in AI, data analysis, optimization, and beyond.